Avon Estuary - Bantham to Bigbury and Aveton Gifford Walk

 The circular Bigbury on Sea Walk starts from the nearby village uses part of the path to explore the area.
 It visits Burgh Island and also passes a noteworthy 13th century pub at Ringmore.

 On the eastern side of the estuary you can link up with the Thurlestone and Bantham Walk.
-Here you'll find the National Trust's lovely South Milton beach, the striking Thurlestone Rock Arch and a great beachside seafood cafe.
+Here you'll find the National Trust's lovely South Milton Sands, the striking Thurlestone Rock Arch and a great beachside seafood cafe.

 For more walking ideas in the area see the Devon Walks page.